-As a Senior Executive Officer of the Company in charge of business administration, finance and accounting, and risk management, Mr. Seiji Hatano has worked to enhance corporate value of the Group by promoting the medium-term business plan.
+As a Senior Executive Officer of the Company responsible for Business Management, Finance and Accounting, and Risk Management, Mr. Seiji Hatano has worked to enhance corporate value of the Group by promoting the medium-term business plan.
 The Company believes Mr. Hatano will demonstrate accountability to the Board of Directors and participate in important management decisions.
 Therefore, the Company requested that shareholders elect for him to continue.